-- · Review the meeting agenda. - Greet guests and members as they arrive to help them feel welcome.
+- Review the meeting agenda. - Greet guests and members as they arrive to help them feel welcome.

-- Call the meeting to order promptly at the scheduled time. - Introduce guests. - Briefly explain the meeting's events for the benefit of guests.
+- Call the meeting to order promptly at the scheduled time. - Introduce guests. - Briefly explain the meeting's events for the benefit of guests. - Introduce the Toastmaster of the meeting.

-If anyone ever threatens to take legal action for an issue related to Toastmasters, the Toastmasters International Executive Team must be contacted immediately via boardcontact@toastmasters.org.
+If anyone ever threatens to take legal action for an issue related to Toastmasters, the Toastmasters International Executive Team must be contacted immediately via boardcontact@ toastmasters.org.